Sri-tamed/chat-real/README.md

 - Toggle microphone on/off
 - End call and return to homepage
 - Copy room link to share with others
+ - Use the theme toggle in the header (moon/sun icon) to switch between dark and light mode
+ - Open Settings (gear) for theme options
+ - Open Help (question mark) for FAQ and troubleshooting

+### Dark Mode
+### Help & Settings Panels
+The header includes dedicated buttons for quick access:
+- Help button opens an in-app modal with FAQ, troubleshooting, and external resource links.
+- Settings button opens a modal where you can change theme or reset to system preference.
+Media options are placeholders for upcoming releases.

+To extend:
+1. Add new rows in `SettingsModal` with user preferences (store in localStorage or future backend).
+2. Add more FAQ entries in `HelpModal` by appending objects or JSX blocks.
+3. Consider adding keyboard focus trapping and ESC key handling for enhanced accessibility.
+The application stores your theme preference in `localStorage` under the key `chat-real-theme` and applies it early during page load to avoid a flash of incorrect theme.
+If no preference is stored, the system color scheme (`prefers-color-scheme`) is used.

+Implementation details:
+- CSS variables defined in `index.css` under `:root` and `:root[data-theme='dark']`
+- A `ThemeProvider` (`useTheme` hook) manages state and persistence
+- `ThemeToggle` component in the header provides the UI switch
+- Accessible: the toggle button has an `aria-label` that updates per state

 ## 🔧 Configuration